gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

     python2.7 /usr/local/spades/latest/bin/spades.py --pe1-1 ERR632095_1.fastq --pe1-2 ERR632095_2.fastq --pacbio Vcholerae_ElTor.pacbio.fastq --threads 2 -m 12 -o Vcholera_spades

 Then submit your job by typing this on the command line:

     qsub -q rcc-30d -pe thread 2 ./run_spades.sh

 This assembly took me 42 minutes to finish.
+Before you leave lab, you should get this assembly started.

 To calculate some simple and quick statistics on the scaffolds.fasta file (N50, Total length, GC%) I have placed a perl script on my lab server.
 To fetch it, you can use the wget command. wget is a nifty way to download files from the internet onto the cluster.

     wget http://jlmlab.uga.edu/~aharkess/calculate_N50.pl